There are over 110 McDonald’s restaurants in Las Vegas, including six on the Las Vegas Strip.

 It’s the largest McDonald’s in Las Vegas, at around 8,600 square feet in size.
 It also has, (surprisingly), two separate kitchens.

-This is the closest McDonald’s to Venetian/Palazzo, the Encore and Wynn.
+The is the closest McDonald’s to the Wynn/Encore, Venetian/Palazzo.

 Mandalay Bay McDonalds